Published: 26 Sep 2012

 Ask Adam O'Donnell the difference between hacktivists today and those 15 years ago or more, and you won't get a simple answer.
-Technology has changed, social norms are different and political motivations
+Technology has changed, social norms are different and political motivations are diverse.

 "Back then there was less interest in the techniques of breaking into people's systems and exposing data that you see today," says O'Donnell, a noted antimalware expert and early hacker before he founded Immunet, which was acquired by security vendor Sourcefire.
 "Today it's like a decentralized religion; there's an ethos and anyone can label themselves of being part of it… and some groups are more bent in one direction or another, but they're all under the same value system: sticking a finger in the eye of the man."

 Indeed, today's hacktivists – notably those affiliated with Anonymous – are slightly different than the original hacktivists groups, such as Cult of the Dead Cow (cDc).
 Experts say the cDc was more centralized, granting membership to individuals based on their skills.
 The cDc's aim mainly was to defend human rights and freedom of expression and later to get organizations to find and repair serious vulnerabilities.
 Members of cDc created a number of hacking tools beginning in the early 1990s from Back Orifice, a rootkit program designed for the purpose of exposing Windows flaws.
 A later creation called Goolag automated hacking queries via Google to make it easier to find serious website vulnerabilities.
 Now, hacktivists use a variety of automated tools, many shared by financially motivated cybercriminals, to detect website vulnerabilities and carry out distributed denial-of-service (DDoS) attacks.
 Unlike a cybercriminal whose intent is solely on making money, the ultimate goal of the modern hacktivist is to sully the reputation of a company for one cause or another, O'Donnell said.